Felixphone/20-Lives-with-life-steal/README.md

 Feel free to make any changes or share with friends!

-Contains experimental features (Ghost phasing) so be carefull.
+Contains experimental feature: Ghost phasing (disabled by defalt, but can be configured in command book) so be carefull when enabeling on large servers!

 To setup: